 Craven Energy has a team of dedicated club coaches delivering sessions for both adults and the Junior Section.
-All coaches are either BTF, ASA or British Cycling qualified or a combination of these.
+All coaches are either BTF or British Cycling qualified or a combination of these.

 Club members are encouraged to voice their interest in joining the coaching team, and can start as a mentored volunteer assistant where appropriate and able to assist

 Coaching Team and Key Sessions

-Carol Young: Head Coach, Level 3 BTF; Junior Bike Team Leader, Adult and Junior Swim cover, Monday Mobility Strength and Conditioning
+Carol Young: Level 3 BTF; Junior Section Lead.
+Coaches Junior Bike, Adult and Junior Swim cover, Monday Junior OWS, Monday Mobility Strength and Conditioning (Autumn/Winter).

-Mike Horsfield: Level 2 BTF; Saturday Junior and Adult Swim
+Mike Horsfield: Level 2 BTF; Coaches Saturday Junior and Adult Swim

-Adrian Dunbar: Level 2 BTF: Monday night Beginner/Improver Swim, Tuesday night Track, Saturday Adult Swim, Open Water Swim
+Adrian Dunbar: Level 2 BTF: Coaches Monday Beginner/Improver Swim, Tuesday Adult Track, Saturday Adult Swim, Adult Monday Open Water Swim (OWS)

-Emma Green: Level 2 BTF; Tuesday night Junior Track, Transition Sessions and Adult Swim cover
+Emma Green: Level 2 BTF; Coaches Tuesday night Junior Track, Transition Sessions and Adult Swim cover

-Andy Pettit: Level 1 BTF, Tuesday Adult Track, Thursday Adult Swim.
-Junior Bike Team
+Andy Pettit: Level 2 BTF, Coaches Tuesday Adult Track, Thursday Adult Swim.
+Junior Bike

 Archie Minto (Junior Member): Saturday Junior Swim

 In 2002 I discovered there was a sport I could take part in as an older adult competing with other women in my age group and acquit myself better than I would in each of the individual disciplines – TRIATHLON!
 A perfect conduit for my love of cycling and fell running and a newly found enthusiasm for learning to swim frontcrawl.

-With my enjoyment of taking part in triathlon and a leaning towards working with people (physiotherapy background) I soon became drawn to coaching and completed the Level 1 Assistant Coach Award in 2006 when I was a member of Leeds and Bradford Triathlon Club and spent some time coaching with that club.
-By 2009 I completed the Level 2 Club Coach Award which happily coincided with setting up Craven Energy Triathlon and Multisport Club along with like-minded local triathlon enthusiasts and became Head Coach for this new club (April 2009 – July 2018).
-And so we brought the club format of the wonderful sport of triathlon to the residents of Skipton, South Craven and surrounding area and not looked back since!
-I completed the Level 3 Performance Coach Award in 2012 which has allowed me to coach individual athletes in addition to coaching group sessions
+I commenced coaching as an Assistant Level 1 coach in 2006 with Leeds and Bradford Triathlon Club.
+In 2009 I completed the Level 2 Club Coach Award which happily coincided with setting up Craven Energy Triathlon and Multisport Club along with like-minded local triathlon enthusiasts and became Head Coach for this new club (April 2009 – July 2018).
+And so we created a British Triathlon affiliated club for the residents of Skipton, South Craven and surrounding area and not looked back since!
+Completing the Level 3 Performance Coach Award in 2012 brought the opportunity to coach individual triathletes in addition to my club coaching responsibilities